1987 New Zealand general election: Election day

-Summary of results
+Results

 The election saw the Labour Party win 57 seats, enough for it to retain its outright majority.
 Labour held two more seats than after the previous election.
 The National Party won 40 seats, an increase of three.
 It was possible for both parties to increase their number of seats partly due to the disappearance of the Democrats and partly due to the increase in the total number of seats.
 This is the most recent election where only the two major parties, Labour and National won every seat in the House of Representatives.

 Although Labour emerged from the election with a 17-seat lead over National, the difference between each party's vote count was considerably smaller.
 Labour's share of the vote was 48.0% (up from 43.0% in 1984), while National's was 44.0% (up from 35.5%).
 While Labour did retain its lead, the gap between Labour and National closed by a larger extent than the seat count would indicate.

 The Democrats, despite winning 5.7% of the total vote, did not win any electorates, including the two that they had held before the election.
 The Democrats have not regained parliamentary representation under their own name since losing it in these elections, although they did manage to enter parliament as part of the larger Alliance in 1996.

 The New Zealand Party, which had gained 12.2% of the vote in the previous election, performed poorly, gaining less than 0.3% support.
+During the campaign, party founder Bob Jones endorsed Labour, sending out pamphlets across the country urging those who supported the New Zealand Party in 1984 to vote for the Labour Party whom he saw as likely to enact New Zealand Party policies.